 Section 12.11.
 Union Leave of Absence.
-In the event an employee accepts a full-time position with the Union, he or she may request a leave of absence from the City Manager.
+In the event an employee accepts a full-time position with the Union, he or she may request an unpaid extended leave of absence from the City Manager.
 Such request shall not be unreasonably withheld.
-The City Manager may grant an unpaid leave of absence to an employee who has been in the bargaining unit for not less than one (1) year for such a period as he sees fit not to exceed the term of this Agreement.
+The City Manager may grant an unpaid leave of absence to an employee who has been in the bargaining unit for not less than one (1) year for such a period as he sees fit not to exceed five (5) years.
+Only one employee may request such extended Union Leave of Absence at a time.
+Upon return from an extended Union Leave of absence the employee returning will be placed in the least senior union employee's position for which the returning employee is qualified.
+Employees taking an extended Union Leave of Absence shall continue to accrue seniority, not longevity or City credits for leave time as described below.

-In addition, employees can request an unpaid union leave of absence from the Department Head for a maximum of thirty (30) days per calendar year, consecutive or not, to attend official union business provided that the request is submitted at least two (2) weeks in advance, it at all possible.
+In addition, employees can request an unpaid union leave of absence from the Department Head for a maximum of thirty (30) days per calendar year, consecutive or not, to attend official union business provided that the request is submitted at least two (2) weeks in advance, if at all possible.
 A determination will be made by the Department Head based on the staffing and operational needs of the department.
 A request for this leave shall not be unreasonably withheld.
+An employee who returns to work from a leave of absence shall return to his or her former job.
+Only two employees may request such unpaid leave of absence (max 30 days) at a time.